deni/chains/README.md

 [
 	{
 		"devices": {
-			"12DEC, MacBook Pro, Kikori Sword": "rPN7a3A7tLTfcCUTg0gTgQ=="
+			"rPN7a3A7tLTfcCUTg0gTgQ==": "12DEC, MacBook Pro, Kikori Sword"
 		},
 		"supersedes": null,
 		"signee": "rPN7a3A7tLTfcCUTg0gTgQ==",